PC-Admin/provision-servers/README.md

 ## Tags

-To only remove CloudFlare DNS records, use the `cloudflare-dns` tag:
+To only remove the CloudFlare DNS records, use the `cloudflare-dns` tag:

 `ansible-playbook -v -i inventories/demo/hosts --tags cloudflare-dns remove.yml`

+# Firewall Configuration

+The `setup-firewall.yml` playbook can also configure UFW on your servers, to run it:

+`ansible-playbook -v -i inventories/demo/hosts setup-firewall.yml`

 ## License